Skip to main content

 Aerial view of city buildings

-The event concluded with the presentation of the upcoming PAGE online training programmes which aim to delve into financing for a just transition to greener economies and building on last year’s macroeconomic modeling training.
+The event concluded with the presentation by Amrei Horstbrink, Senior Specialist on Green Development and Climate Change at UNITAR, of the upcoming PAGE online training programme, which aim to delve into financing for a just transition to greener economies and building on last year’s macroeconomic modeling training.

 Gathering nearly 100 participants, the dialogue was facilitated by Ricardo Isea from the PAGE secretariat and Gonzalo Pizarro, Chief of Policy, UNDCO.
 Including the PAGE community, experts from UN agencies and RCO Economist, the webinar served as an introductory session for the upcoming training on Financing Just Transitions, organized by PAGE in collaboration with DCO.